-This post is now a fifth annual event reserved for Good Friday.
+This post is now a seventh annual event reserved for Good Friday.
 The original posting was on a Thursday a few years ago, and I was reflecting on the upcoming Good Friday.
 The story never really changes, but I find myself appreciating it more every year.
 Good Friday can slip by too easily amidst preparations for the celebration of Christ’s resurrection on Easter Sunday, but if we had not been gifted by what He did for us on Good Friday, the bunnies, plastic straw, and colored eggs would be all that matters.
 I hope those of you reading this again feel the increased appreciation for Good Friday as I have, and I welcome those of you here who are reading for the first time.
 Happy Easter!

 * * *